MobilityDB/MobilityDB-AWS/README.md

 docker build -t bouzouidja/mobilitydb-aws .
 ```

-Or you can pull the image from directely from the docker hub
+Or you can pull the image directely from the docker hub

 ```bash
 docker pull bouzouidja/mobilitydb-aws:latest